Gunship: Fixed-wing aircraft

 The AC-47 provided CAS with three port side mounted 7.62 mm miniguns.

-In the more modern, post-World War II fixed-wing aircraft category, a gunship is an aircraft having laterally-mounted heavy armaments (i.e. firing to the side) to attack ground or sea targets.
+In the more modern, post-World War II fixed-wing aircraft category, a gunship is an aircraft having laterally-mounted heavy armaments (i.e., firing to the side) to attack ground or sea targets.
 These gunships were configured to circle the target instead of performing strafing runs.
 Such aircraft have their armament on one side harmonized to fire at the apex of an imaginary cone formed by the aircraft and the ground when performing a pylon turn (banking turn).

 The Douglas AC-47 Spooky was the first notable modern gunship.
 In 1964, during the Vietnam War, the popular Douglas C-47 Skytrain transport was successfully modified into a gunship by the United States Air Force with three side-firing Miniguns for circling attacks.
-At the time the aircraft was known as a "Dragonship", "Puff, the Magic Dragon" or "Spooky" (officially designated FC-47, later corrected to AC-47).
+At the time, the aircraft was known as a "Dragonship", "Puff, the Magic Dragon," or "Spooky" (officially designated FC-47, later corrected to AC-47).
 Its three 7.62 mm miniguns could selectively fire either 50 or 100 rounds per second.
 Cruising in an overhead left-hand orbit at 120 kn air speed at an altitude of 3,000 ft, the gunship could put a bullet or glowing red tracer (every fifth round) into every square yard of a football field–sized target in potentially less than 10 seconds.
 And, as long as its 45-flare and 24,000-round basic load of ammunition held out, it could do this intermittently while loitering over the target for hours.

-The lesser known Fairchild AC-119G Shadow and AC-119K Stingers were twin-engine piston-powered gunships developed by the United States during the Vietnam War.
-Armed with four 7.62 mm GAU-2/A Miniguns (and two 20 mm (0.787 in) M61 Vulcan six-barrel rotary cannons in the AC-119K version), they replaced the Douglas AC-47 Spooky and operated alongside the early versions of the AC-130 Spectre gunship.
+The lesser-known Fairchild AC-119G Shadow and AC-119K Stingers were twin-engine piston-powered gunships developed by the United States during the Vietnam War.
+Armed with four 7.62 mm GAU-2/A Miniguns (and two 20 mm (0.787 in) M61 Vulcan six-barrel rotary cannons in the AC-119K version), they replaced the Douglas AC-47 Spooky.
+They operated alongside the early versions of the Lockheed AC-130 gunship.

+AC-130 Side-Firing Aircraft: Basic Combat Operations (1970) Official de-classified training film reel.